Thursday, December 31, 2009

 It was one of those moments where I had to shout at the TV, “Oh, come on!”
 They should have been killed, or at the very least spent the rest of the movie in body casts and traction.

-King Kong.
+I have a similar reaction to the 2005 version of King Kong.
 I love that movie.
 I could believe the idea of a remote island in the farthest reaches of the South Seas, where a tiny civilization of people were forced to build a seaside fortress to protect themselves from the giant predatory beasts roaming the rest of the island.
 I was sold on the notion of the giant ape, the giant mosquitoes, the giant centipedes, the giant everything.
 I was willing to overlook the men’s superhuman ability to dodge and outrun the stampeding dinosaurs while toting heavy photographic equipment, though I would’ve just ducked into the nearest nook or cranny and let the beasts pass.

 Yes, movie fans, I happily gulped it down, every outrageous morsel, till they returned to New York and Kong got to enjoy a playful, heartwarming few moments sliding around an ice-covered pond with Naomi Watts.